 Any profits that arise in either organisation are ploughed back into the railway to ensure its continual enhancement.
 Membership of the GWRT and shareholdings in the GWSR are encouraged at all levels.

-GWSR Plc EGM 2023 - proposed articles for approval.
+GWSR Plc EGM 2023 - Articles of Association

 GWSR PLC Director Profiles